ihh/funkscene/README.md

 Programmatically generated choice lists
 ---------------------------------------

-As well as just generating them directly in JavaScript, you can build scene functions using a mix of JS and FunkScene:
+As well as just generating scene functions directly in JavaScript or FunkScene, you can build them with a mix of the two, using `#CHOICES` to specify the choice list directly

 	#PAGE start
 	#SCENE You stand before the gates of the Temple of Belsidore.
 A sign reads "BEWARE!"